 Hudson Valley, which includes Westchester, Rockland, Orange, Duchess, and Sullivan counties, offers comprehensive services and now supports hundreds of people every day.
 YAI is evolving new models of care to develop potential, redefine abilities, and help people attain the fullest and most independent lives possible.
 Services include employment training and placement, residential, family support, social and recreational programs, and innovative day habilitation.

-While we originated in Rockland County, we gradually expanded to other counties where our services were needed or requested.
-All of our services are available in Rockland County, which is still our main location.
-However, we also provide some of our services in Westchester, Orange, Duchess, and Sullivan counties.
+We have services available in Rockland County, Westchester, Orange, Duchess, and Sullivan counties.
 To find out which services are available in your county, please contact LINK at 212.273.6182

 Yes, YAI provides lots of opportunities for people to volunteer.
 We can work with people individually to assess areas of interest and will work to tailor the experience to meet each person’s desires.
 Please visit yai.org/volunteer for more information.